 Below are the results of the Pine-Richland School District's Stakeholder Survey based on the 2024-2025 school year.
 This was downloaded from the district website and is shown in its original form.
-We've listed some notable percentages percentages below:
+Some notable percentages are listed below:

 Only 44% of parents surveyed report they are satisfied with the visibility and engagement of the school board, down from 62% in 2024 and from 78% in 2020.